louces85/Yfinance/README.md

 # About the project

-YFinance is an application that helps you analyze assets registered on B3 (BM & FBOVESPA).
-What motivated the development of this application was to look for good assets that are in a downtrend in the last 6 months.
+YFinance is an application that helps you analyze stocks registered on B3 (BM & FBOVESPA).
+What motivated the development of this application was to look for good stocks that are in a downtrend in the last 6 months.

 The application consists of a search of a previous list of goods registered in configuration files, comparing their current price with the maximum and minimum prices of the last 6 months.
-The assets are ordered in relation to the R$ ratio (current price/minimum price) <= 1.1 , therefore, we get a list of assets that are close to 10% of hitting the last 6 months' low price.
+The stocks are ordered in relation to the R$ ratio (current price/minimum price) <= 1.1 , therefore, we get a list of stocks that are close to 10% of hitting the last 6 months' low price.

-PS: It is important to emphasize that the application will only provide the analysis of assets that have a positive balance in the last 4 years.
+PS: It is important to emphasize that the application will only provide the analysis of stocks that have a positive balance in the last 4 years.

 ## Layout Web
 ![Web 1](https://github.com/louces85/Yfinance/blob/master/assets/main.png)